jhcuibst/mediationBayes/Readme.md

 - **Total effect**: Under difference scale, total effect equals **NDE + Indirect_total**, if NIE decomposition was required.
 Under risk ratio scale, total effect equals **NDE * Indirect_total**.

 - **Prop.Med**: Proportion of Mediation.
 This represents the proportion of total effect that is mediated through mediator.
 Under difference scale, **Prop.Med = Indirect_total / Total Effect**.
 While under ratio scale, **Prop.Med = NDE * (Indirect_total-1) / (Total Effect-1)**.<sup>2</sup>

+#### Additional Results
+If users are interested in effects under other definitions/settings (e.g. **TDE**, **PIE**), or in the averaged direct and indirect effects, our function also provide the posterior draws on the original scale (_outmed$Results$outcome.linpred_).
+These values could be used for calculating any effects under other settings/definitions/scales.

 #### Outputs details